 When in Myanmar, something I find myself wanting to eat on a daily basis is Burmese Tomato Salad - 'kayan jin thi thouq'.
 It is a perfectly refreshing salad with a nutty bite that goes excellently with rice, noodle or other salad dishes.
 Showcasing some of the best produce to be grown in Myanmar, the salad combines fresh tomatoes, shallots, peanuts, coriander and chilli, and is seasoned with toasted chickpea flour, dried shrimp (if available), fish sauce, fresh lime juice and dried chilli.
+I used to love going to the daily morning market with my shopping basket, ready to buy these ingredients to prepare lunch.

 Peanuts are central to Myanmar cuisine, often toasted, crushed or used to make cooking oil.
 When visiting May Zun Chit in Magway Region, who makes our upcycled baskets, we were shown the peanut plants in her village, a staple food for herself and her family.
 Alongside the peanuts they also grew sesame.
 Dried legumes are the second largest export from Myanmar, and a component used widely in Burmese dishes.
 Salty, crispy broad beans and peanuts are firm favourites for salad toppings.